Discrete Fracture Network (DFN) User Guide

 For Realistic Networks

-- Base parameters on field measurements when available
+- Base parameters on field measurements when available — use Create DFN from Selected Groups so orientation statistics come from your data

 - Use multiple fracture sets to represent different deformation events